Emuzex/virgo-ui/docs/development/contributing.md

 ### Design

-At the moment, anu don't have any design system.
+At the moment, virgo don't have any design system.
 Hence, we have full freedom to design the component we like.
-However anu's UI should follow some basic stuff:
+However virgo's UI should follow some basic stuff:

 - It should be minimal
 - Alignment matters